This post may contain affiliate links. Please read our disclosure policy.

-How to make Borracho Beans:
+How to Make Borracho Beans(step-by-step)

 - You can change up the type of pepper you are using.
 I like to use Poblano peppers, you can also use jalapeño peppers, or even a Serrano pepper if you want a bit more heat.